-The following table includes hardware, software, and authorization prerequisites for installing both Oracle Identity Manager Provisioning Connector and Oracle Identity Manager Reconciliation Connector.
+The following table identifies hardware, software, and authorization prerequisites for the installing Provisioning Connector and Reconciliation Connector.

-Item Requirement

-Operating System z/OS any version

-Message Transport Layer TCP/IP Network

-MQ Series v.5 or later

-z/OS Patch Level Verify that all current patches are in place.
+Item Requirement Operating System z/OS any version Message Transport Layer TCP/IP Network MQ Series v.5 or later z/OS Patch Level Verify that all current patches are in place.
+RACF Identity Repository Current patch level for z/OS

-CA ACF2 Identity Repository CA ACF2 Release 6.1, genlevel 9611 or later

-Current patch level for z/OS
+There are two primary systems that are installed on the mainframe, the Provisioning Connector and the Reconciliation Connector.
 Both connectors require the installation of a started task and both require placement into an administrative APF authorized library.